-- CIVIC ENGAGEMENT 1: Exhibit a display illustrating one of the following options: 1) personal information about yourself who you are, things you like to do, things you are good at, your favorites; 2) your feelings and how you handle these feelings; 3) your family, their responsibilities, how you work together; OR 4) the Family Pedigree that may include family group pages. - CIVIC ENGAGEMENT 2: Exhibit a display illustrating one of the following options: 1) your neighborhood; 2) how you were a good neighbor or led a service project for your community; OR 3) a Citizenship Challenge that you helped organize and lead (see the project book for details).
-E - CIVIC ENGAGEMENT 3: Exhibit a display illustrating one of the activities that you completed within your project as it relates to the following categories in the manual.
-Exhibit a display illustrating one of the activities that you completed within your project as it relates to one of the following categories in the manual: 1) Government; 2) Business and Industry; 3) Transportation, Communication & Utilities; 4) Culture & Heritage; 5) Natural Resources & Environment; 6) Education; 7) Organizations within your community; 8) Tourism; OR 9) Support Systems within your community. - CIVIC ENGAGEMENT READY4LIFE CHALLENGE: (Open to 11 to 18-year-olds enrolled in any CIVIC ENGAGMENT project.)
+- \CIVIC ENGAGEMENT 1: Exhibit a display illustrating one of the following options: 1) personal information about yourself who you are, things you like to do, things you are good at, your favorites; 2) your feelings and how you handle these feelings; 3) your family, their responsibilities, how you work together; OR 4) the Family Pedigree that may include family group pages. - \CIVIC ENGAGEMENT 2: Exhibit a display illustrating one of the following options: 1) your neighborhood; 2) how you were a good neighbor or led a service project for your community; OR 3) a Citizenship Challenge that you helped organize and lead (see the project book for details).

+- \CIVIC ENGAGEMENT 3: Exhibit a display illustrating one of the activities that you completed within your project as it relates to the following categories in the manual.
+Exhibit a display illustrating one of the activities that you completed within your project as it relates to one of the following categories in the manual: 1) Government; 2) Business and Industry; 3) Transportation, Communication & Utilities; 4) Culture & Heritage; 5) Natural Resources & Environment; 6) Education; 7) Organizations within your community; 8) Tourism; OR 9) Support Systems within your community. - \ CIVIC ENGAGEMENT MAKER: See page 2 #11 and page 29 to exhibit. - \ CIVIC ENGAGEMENT READY4LIFE CHALLENGE: See page 2 #10 for project description. - SERVICE LEARNING 1, 2, 3: (not eligible for state fair) Exhibit a binder portfolio to reflect what the exhibitor accomplished in the four steps of service learning.
+If exhibitor has been enrolled in project for multiple years (including Service Learning 1), the binder portfolio should include previous years' work.
+Use of page protectors is recommended.